 Impact

-Apache::Session::Generate::ModUniqueId generates session identifiers from the UNIQUE_ID environment variable, which is composed of the client IP, process ID, epoch time, a counter, and a thread index, without any obfuscation.
+Apache::Session::Generate::ModUniqueId generates session identifiers from the UNIQUE_ID environment variable, a flaw that corresponds to CWE-341, insecure random number generation, where the ID is composed of the client IP, process ID, epoch time, a counter, and a thread index, with no obfuscation.
 Because each element is predictable or can be guessed, an attacker who can observe or infer previously issued session IDs can construct future identifiers.
 When those session IDs are used for authentication or to grant access to restricted data, the vulnerability permits session hijacking, allowing an adversary to impersonate authenticated users.

 Affected Systems